Devisrisamidurai/Devops/cma5iju6f000309in0g5m2s3p.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746109572128/92a0d440-8ddf-422a-8794-d1c30dcef227.png align="center")

 This command shows that you’ve successfully uploaded your local commits on the main branch to the main branch on github!

 You can see this on GitHub as well.
 Tada 😄, all our files are pushed successfully!
+Alright,Cool!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746110511532/2f8a2396-a95d-497a-9307-fc90f2024da9.png align="center")

 ### Pull requests and your first contribution!

 Make your very first opensource contribution here👇.
 I have created a sample repository for the calculator application.
 Please follow these steps to make some code contribution.

 1\. **Fork the repo** : Head into [https://github.com/Devisrisamidurai/git-github-demo](https://github.com/Devisrisamidurai/git-github-demo) and click on fork button and copy the main branch only.
 2\. **Clone the repo** that was recently forked on your github account using git clone via HTTP.
 3\. **Make some changes** in the code
 For now the app only has addition functionality.You can add subtraction,division etc,, or just and readme file on how to use the application giving generalized overview.
 4\. **Add the changes and commit** using git commit
 5\. **Fetch and push** the changes.

 Once you push, it shows raise a Pull request as given below!
-I have sub.py file for subtarction functionality in the subtract branch.Ensure you’re on the feature branch to make PR’s as you cannot make it in Main default branch.
+I have sub.py file for subtarction functionality in the subtract branch. **Ensure you’re on the feature branch to make PR’s as you cannot make it in Main default branch.**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746112289264/5e4133ed-b904-4d70-8115-b62dac54cc78.png align="center")

-Click that , it will take you the PR description page.Give a detailed description with a clear concise title.
+Click that , it will take you the PR description page.
+Give a detailed description on what changes you have made and how it improves the functionality with a clear concise title.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746112502299/f838d319-cde4-4e1d-b88c-06b6fbb75078.png align="center")

-Once you’re done with this,Click on create Pull request and yeah it’s done!Congrats to you🤗
+Once you’re done with this,Click on create Pull request button below and yeah it’s done!Congrats to you🤗

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1746112581433/91a6105a-b99c-4bbb-85a7-4bc2c6143806.png align="center")

 That’s it for this lecture.
-If you have come this far, I appreciate it💙 and wish you success on making your First Pull request!
-It’s a huge step in your learning process🙌
+If you have come this far, I highly appreciate it💙.
+It’s a huge step in your learning process🙌.
+**IMPORTANT!**
+***Do like the blog if you found it useful and share it with your friends!***

 ---

 ### Conclusion

 No matter how many tutorials you watch or blogs you read (even the really detailed ones!), nothing beats **getting your hands dirty** and actually doing it.
 That’s where the real learning happens.
 So, go ahead and make your **first contribution**!
-Grab the repo, make sure your pull request is **meaningful** — no spammy stuff, because **only valuable PRs will get reviewed and merged**.
+Grab the repo, make sure your pull request is **meaningful** — no spammy stuff, because **only valuable PRs will get reviewed and merged** for the demo project.

-In this post, we’ve covered the basics: **committing changes, branching, pushing, cloning, and forking**.
+In this post, we’ve covered the basics: **initiating the project with git**,**committing changes, branching, pushing, cloning, and forking**.
 These are the foundation of working with Git and GitHub.

-Next up in the series, we’ll dive into some more advanced stuff like **merge, rebase, and cherry-pick** — so stay tuned!
+Next up in the series, we’ll dive into some more advanced stuff like **merge, rebase, and cherry-pick** and other important concepts — so stay tuned!

 Thanks for reading!

-Until then,Byeeee👋
+Until then, Byeeee👋

 ![Cute Wave Sticker - Cute Wave Bye - Discover & Share GIFs](https://i.pinimg.com/originals/cf/eb/ee/cfebee8ad262ac6f09d92dcb71e45318.gif align="left")

 💡**Let’s connect!** Feel free to reach out:
 [**LinkedIn**](https://www.linkedin.com/in/devisri-s-0987b6256/)
 [**GitHub**](https://github.com/Devisrisamidurai)